fafalone/DeviceExplorer/README.md

 (I was planning on posting a beta sooner, standing by for resolution of tB bug)

+Beta candidate 1 (UNTESTED) - tbDevMan-Beta.twinproj

-Alpha candidate 1 (UNTESTED) - tbDevManAlpha.twinproj
+Alpha candidate 1 (UNTESTED) - tbDevMan-Alpha.twinproj

 Pre-alpha 2 posted: Successfully adds all devices.